 31. What Do Spider Eggs Look Like – Spider Egg Facts

-- Spiders lay their eggs in a special structure known as egg sac.
+- Spiders lay their eggs in a special structure known as an egg sac.

 - Females made egg sacs from silken threads in which she then deposits her eggs.